Skip to main content

 At first glance, both notebooks and sticky notes address the need to record information.
 In practice, however, they support distinct user behaviours.

 Notebook usage is typically intentional; individuals choose to open them, bring them to meetings, or keep them on their desks for planning and note-taking.
 In contrast, sticky notes are used reactively, often in the moment, to remember, flag, label, or prompt, frequently without deliberate planning.
+This behavioural distinction significantly influences how each product is used.

 Which one gets used more?

-Sticky notes offer a higher volume of interactions; a single pad can create numerous brand touchpoints within a week.
+Sticky notes generate more interactions; a single pad can create numerous brand touchpoints in a week.
 Notebooks, by contrast, provide greater presence, remaining visible for extended periods and conveying a sense of substance, even if accessed less frequently.
+Therefore, the primary consideration is not which product is superior, but rather the specific type of usage desired.

 A practical comparison buyers care about